Pistonite/vmsetup/src/tool/nvim.md

 ```
 Then follow on-screen instructions.

-You can use `:Copilor status` to check at anytime if it is enabled
+You can use `:Copilot status` to check at anytime if it is enabled

+## Yank to host clipboard
+Since the VM is headless, there's no clipboard provider to support the `+` register.
+So I made a simple python program [`ws-clipboard`](https://github.com/Pistonight/ws-clipboard) that starts a websocket server and stores whatever it receives into the clipboard.

+You can see the autocommand in `lua/keys.lua` that uses `websocat` to send it over to the host.

 ## Key mappings
 Here are some of my key mappings.
 I use the default leader key.